Advanced Robot Arm Manipulation

 Safe Infrastructure Interaction in Hazardous Areas

-Autonomous robotic manipulation of objects in an offshore environment could enable certain tasks to be carried out more safely.
-For example, the placements of sensors or the manipulation of valves using robotic arms in dangerous or hazardous areas could negate the need for people to enter this type of environment to carry out these tasks.
+Autonomous robotic manipulation in an offshore environment could enable certain tasks to be carried out more safely.
+For example, the placement of sensors or the turning of valves using robotic arms in dangerous or hazardous areas could negate the need for people to enter this type of environment to carry out these tasks.
 However, the interaction between robotic manipulator arms and objects designed for humans remains a challenge.